espressif/idf-eclipse-plugin/README.md

 > Yes, you can import using Import Menu.
 Import... > Espressif > Existing IDF Project
 * Deleted C/C++ build envrionment variables still appearing?
 > Uncheck Eclipse Oomph Preference Recorder.
 Which can be performed by following.
 Eclipse Preferences >Oomph > Setup Tasks > Preference Recorder > Uncheck "Record into".
+* "Unresolved inclusion" errors in the editor
+> You need to select the esp "Launch Target" before you trigger the build so that CDT will correctly identify the toolchain to build and index the sources.
+Check "Configure Launch Target" for more details.